chericito/mobohubb-docs/docs/PROFILE/portal-password/index.md

 ---
 title: Portal Password
 excerpt: >-
-  Learn how to change the **administrator’s portal password** in **mobohubb**.
+  Learn how to change the **portal user password** in **mobohubb**.
 This password is separate from mobile app credentials and differs from other users’ passwords, ensuring that only the administrator can update portal-level access.
 deprecated: false
 hidden: false